The Circle Elm

 The Library Oak has lived under difficult conditions for the last forty years.
 The surrounding concrete sidewalk and plaza reflect heat and limit the amount of water that can reach the oak's roots.
 Replacement of most of the surrounding concrete sidewalk with brick pavers in 2010 might help with water retention.
 The Library's east window well limits the spread of the oak's roots.
 Lightning struck the oak during a thunderstorm one night in the late 1970s.
 The curved scar from that strike, with some apparent decay, is still clearly visible on the south side of the trunk.
 The curbing installed in 1995 is a mixed blessing: it discourages casual foot traffic, but it shunts rainwater from the walks away from the oak.

 Yet the oak seems to be in good health.
 It leafs out fully and produces a crop of acorns every year with the loss of only an occasional small branch.
-It does not seem be increasing its spread much in recent years, but the diameter of the trunk seems to increase a little.
+It does not seem to be increasing its spread much in recent years, but the diameter of the trunk seems to increase a little.
 Despite being located in a tiny, isolated island of green in a sea of hard surfaces, the oak continues to appear in many university publications.
-It was featured, for example, in Bill Witt's photo for the cover of the 1993-1994 UNI telephone directory, shown to the right.

 The Library Oak is probably about one hundred years old.
 That is about the age of the Circle Elm when it was cut down.
 If the oak gets enough water, if it is not disturbed by further construction, if it can avoid disease, it has the potential to survive for many years to come.

-Botanical advice by Reference Librarian Chris Neuhaus; scanning and Web coding by Library Assistant Susan Basye; photo selection and essay by University Archivist Gerald L. Peterson, January 1998; last updated November 15, 2011 (GP)
+Botanical advice by Reference Librarian Chris Neuhaus; scanning and Web coding by Library Assistant Susan Basye; photo selection and essay by University Archivist Gerald L. Peterson, January 1998; last updated April 24, 2015 (GP).
+Images updated by Lydia L. Pakala May 31, 2019.